A Foodcentric Life

 • 💬 Comments

-• Make sweet crepes for dessert or savory crepes for breakfast, lunch, or dinner.
+• Sweet or savory - Serve gluten-free crepes for breakfast, lunch, dinner, or dessert.

-• Not gluten-free?
-Use all purpose flour or white wheat flour.
+• Flexible for everyone - Not gluten-free?
+Use all-purpose flour or white whole wheat flour.

-For another gluten free recipes try these golden crisp waffles.
+For another gluten-free breakfast recipe try these golden crisp waffles.

 Flour, eggs, milk and ingredients to make crepes on a counter.